Mahinwal/Mahinwal/README.md

 ----
 <!-- blank line -->

 I am a developer who is passionate about web development using Python Django.
 Few tech that I enjoy working in, are Python,Django, JS, Moodle and MySql.
-I play watch live cricket!

 About me: